dfcastellanos/MEPLS/doc/tutorial/step5.md

 of `T = 0.1`), so it acts only as a small bias in the system's deformation leading to non-zero net deformation.

 We set a number of repetitions `n_rep=20`.
-To perform those repetitions in parallel, we can set the number of threads we want to use by setting the environment variable `OMP_NUM_THREADS`.
+To perform those repetitions in parallel, we can set the number of threads we want to use by setting the shell environment variable `OMP_NUM_THREADS`.
 Thus, for using 4 threads we do

 ```bash